mlcommons/croissant/docs/croissant-spec.md

 ## Classes

-The Croissant vocabulary defines the following classes
+The `Croissant` vocabulary defines the following classes:

 ### FileObject